-The children's area begins with the Easy section and there is a play area for babies over by the windows.
+The children's area begins with the Easy section and there is an early childhood play area over by the windows complete with a castle and toys.
 As you move toward the back of the library, materials are geared towards older readers.

 Notice the small brightly colored range finders at the end of all the aisles.
 Those tell you what books are on each aisle.

-Notice the giant tree that is the entrance to the storytime room.
+Notice the giant tree that is the entrance to the story time room.
 Touch the tree-is it real or fake?
-Totally fake: It is made out of steel and concrete and it is so heavy it is bolted to the ceiling, to the wall and to the floor!
+Totally fake!
+It is made out of steel and concrete and it is so heavy it is bolted to the ceiling, to the wall and to the floor!

 As you move through the children's section, you'll notice the children's computers.
-There are 8 Internet computers currently in this section.
+There are eight (8) Internet computers currently in this section.